This country-specific Q&A provides an overview to employment laws and regulations that may occur in Austria.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?

-Under the Labour Constitutional Act 1974 other than protection from discrimination or harassment, certain group of employees are granted protection against a dismissal as well.
-Among these are employees with disabilities, pregnant employees, parents to whom the Maternity Protection Act 1979 or Paternity Leave Act 1989 applies, members of the works council, employees on compassionate leave, employees carrying their compulsory military or alternative community service.
-Depending on the statement by the works council, the employee or the works council can claim that a dismissal is either unfair on social grounds (the dismissal of a 55-year-old employee with custody of a child and 25 years' service, who has not done anything to interfere with the employer's operational interests), or made for inadmissible reasons (e.g. if an employee is dismissed because of union activities).
+Under the Labour Constitutional Act certain groups of employees are granted protection against a dismissal.
+Among these are employees with disabilities, pregnant employees, parents to whom the Maternity Protection Act or Paternity Leave Act applies, members of the works council, employees on compassionate leave, employees carrying their compulsory military or alternative community service.
+Depending on the statement by the works council, the employee or the works council can claim that a dismissal is either unfair on social grounds (e.g. the dismissal of a 55-year-old employee with custody of a child and 25 years' service, who has not interfered with the employer's operational interests), or made for inadmissible reasons (e.g. if an employee is dismissed because of union activities).

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?